SchmittMarc2000/adventurepatch/README.md

 -Customizing the adventure bell’s cooldown and allowing it to ignore altitude -Changing the difficulty of all spawned enemies -Forcing enemy spawns (also with a timer, which might be handy for challenge runs!)
--Custom Encounters, which replace a normal spawn and send one of the various challanges towards you!
+-Custom Encounters, which replace a normal spawn and sends one of the various challanges towards you!

 -Sandboxing options, made for debugging and testing purposes, which include:
 Sending you through a Blue/Red/Green Portal